 From Gramaraga to Thaat: Early Hindustani Music Theory

 A class on music in India (ragas!) from a western musician.
 We'll cover both current basic theory and some early historical, from pre-Gupta up to about 1250AD.
 Will include comparisons to western modes and solfege. [taught 10-22, 5-23]

 A class comparing Western music modes (more expansive than scales) with Arabic maqams and Hindi thaats, or raga families.
 Will help if you are already familiar with one of the systems. [might teach Pennsic 2019 - still untaught]

 What are the differences in the ways medieval musicians thought about music versus the ways in which we think today?
 Does it matter?
 Class will cover the Guidonian hand and hexachords vs. scales, keys vs. modes, musica ficta vs. sharps and flats, and different temperaments or tuning systems.
 [1 1/2 hrs, difficult class, probably covers too many concepts]

 Assumptions in Music: it's not just the notes on the page

 In any genre of music, there are aspects that are not written down.
 Knowing how to add what's missing is critical in being musical.
 We'll look at examples from a variety of different times and styles, then extrapolate how that may apply to period music. (sounds erudite, but should be fun and mind-blowing!)

 Bowed Instruments Petting Zoo

-(Rarely offered because I don't usually bring more than 3 instruments.)
+(Rarely offered because I don't usually bring more than 3 instruments.
+As online class all my toys can play.)
 Instruments available cover medieval and renaissance, and even a few other locations (ex: erhu-Chinese).